-- Agencies need to recognize that meaningful dialogue can only occur when Tribal Nations have complete information on a topic, and when the federal agency is represented by decision-makers who are empowered to discuss issues in detail. - The "framing papers" prepared for this consultation are a best practice that all agencies should implement. - To the extent allowable by law, agencies should be sharing materials about pending decisions with Tribal leaders in advance, as well as requiring agency personnel empowered to change policy be at the table, so that the time and energy of both tribal leaders and federal officials is used effectively. - Federal staff participants should be well-informed, part of the decision making chain, and able to speak openly regarding internal agency concerns.
-Senior agency officials should attend. - Tribal leaders should be encouraged to not only become informed about the details of an issue but be accompanied by tribal employee subject matter experts/technical staff. - Consult as early in the process as possible, communicate openly and consistently and consult as frequently as needed. - Pre-consultation caucuses for participating tribes and tribal leaders should occur prior to the consultation, scheduled in close temporal proximity to the consultation, and staffed by tribal experts over the consultation subject matter. - A variety of formats for consultation should be considered taking into account affected tribes, locations, ability to travel or host by both the agency and/or interested tribes, funding availability to tribes to host, whether there is a need for consultations to occur across multiple locations, the practicability of virtual consultations, and timeliness considering annual tribal schedules and events, tribal election cycles, and existing consultation calendars. - Delineate when confidentiality of tribal and Indian communications is legally allowed and under what circumstances - Multiple agency consultation should be discouraged with the exception of targeted issues that involve two or three agencies.
-Agencies with overlapping authority or oversight of particular issues or agencies addressing issues resulting in differing outcomes per agency regulation should jointly consult. - Address the lack of consent requirement.
+Our organizations would like to specifically highlight some consultation best practices that we have seen in practice that USDA cna build upon.
+First is to focus on Substance and Solutions.
+The USDA consultation policy currently defines consultation as something that is "timely, substantive, and meaningful."
+Consultation is its most effective when it is a real conversation and dialogue between elected Tribal officials and federal officials.
+Tribal consultation has a high risk of being little more than a "listening session" without dialogue or efforts to find solutions.
+Agencies need to recognize that meaningful dialogue can only occur when Tribal Nations have complete information on a topic, and when the federal agency is represented by decision-makers who are empowered to discuss issues in detail.
+The "framing papers" prepared for this consultation are a best practice that all agencies should implement.
+To the extent allowable by law, agencies should be sharing materials about pending decisions with Tribal leaders in advance, as well as requiring agency personnel empowered to change policy be at the table, so that the time and energy of both tribal leaders and federal officials is used effectively.
+Federal staff participants should be well-informed, part of the decision making chain, and able to speak openly regarding internal agency concerns.
+Senior agency officials should attend.
+Tribal leaders should be encouraged to not only become informed about the details of an issue but be accompanied by tribal employee subject matter experts/technical staff.

+Further, USDA must consult as early in the process as possible, communicate openly and consistently and consult as frequently as needed.
+Pre-consultation caucuses for participating tribes and tribal leaders should occur prior to the consultation, scheduled in close temporal proximity to the consultation, and staffed by tribal experts over the consultation subject matter.

+USDA should also consider a variety of formats for consultation to take into account affected Tribes, locations, ability to travel or host by both the agency and/or interested Tribes, funding availability to tribes to host, whether there is a need for consultations to occur across multiple locations, the practicability of virtual consultations, and timeliness considering annual tribal schedules and events, tribal election cycles, and existing consultation calendars.

+Delineate when confidentiality of Tribal communications is legally allowed and under what circumstances.
+Multiple agency consultation should be discouraged with the exception of targeted issues that involve two or three agencies.
+Agencies with overlapping authority or oversight of particular issues or agencies addressing issues resulting in differing outcomes per agency regulation should jointly consult.
+Address the lack of consent requirement.
 Failed consultations have no recourse barring limited litigation after the fact.

+c.
 Virtual Consultation During Pandemic